spenton/tacos_acqimage/README.md

 # tacos_acqimage
 IDL programs to evaluate COS ACQ/IMAGE

-If everything is running correctly, it should look like this
+If everything is running correctly, it should look like this (go to "RAW" mode)

 IDL Version 8.5.1, Mac OS X (darwin x86_64 m64).
 (c) 2015, Exelis Visual Information Solutions, Inc., a subsidiary of Harris Corporation.